NewAlexandria/vim.ana/README.md

 # Vim Configs #

 Vim Configs aims to make a 2-command install of a full vim harnass and CLI conveniences.
+The focus of this repo is to deliver a Vim & related environment that can be dropped into any *nix-flavor box, and without disruption to existing production configs.

 ## Features ##
 *  Pathogen project and a set of related repos.